The Most Important Refrigerator in the World The Most Important Refrigerator in the World

 Ordinary mortals aren’t allowed in.
 There are no soldiers or guards in front of the entrance, but to cross the threshold you have to be sent by the organization that gathers products here.
 Sometimes journalists are allowed in too, but you have to wait a long time for approval.
 The doors are closed 350 days a year.

 The main sponsor of the Global Seed Vault is the Norwegian government, which laid out $8.8 million to construct the building.
-Together with the Crop Trust, the government also pays for transport, logistics and courses on how to better protect the seeds.
+Together with the Crop Trust, the government also pays for transport, logistics, and courses on how to better protect the seeds.
 The procedure is simple.
-The seeds are placed in test tubes or aluminium vacuum packets, which are then stored in black plastic boxes.
+The seeds are placed in test tubes or aluminum vacuum packets, which are then stored in black plastic boxes.
 Next, the packets are transported to Spitsbergen.
 Without opening the boxes, the seeds are carefully scanned at the airport and immediately transported to the vault.
 Nobody other than the owners has access to them or can remove them.

 Information